dwclake/solecism.studio/readme.md

 # Solecism

-*A solecism is a grammatical mistake or an ungrammatical combination of words in a sentence.
-It can also refer to a breach of etiquette or social decorum.*
+*A SOLECISM is a breach of grammatical etiquette, an unconventional combination of words in a sentence.*

 - Text editor specialized for creative writing.